-We do not advise using ANY of our clip on sunglasses for night driving, or when light levels are low.
-They are intended for driving in daylight only.
+We do not advise using ANY tinted clip on sunglasses for night driving (including those tinted grey, brown, copper, or yellow).
+Tinted sunglasses are intended for driving in daylight only.

-This is based on the safety advice from motoring organisations that tinted lenses should not be used for driving at night because any tint, even a light one, will reduce the amount of light reaching the eye, reducing visibility.
+This is based on the safety advice in the Highway Code and that from motoring organisations.
+Both sources state that tinted sunglasses should not be used for driving at night because any tint, even a light one, will reduce the amount of light reaching the eye, reducing visibility.

 However, we think that our blue light blocking lenses described above can play a valuable role in improving night driving safety because they filter out harsh blue light without darkening your view of the road.